Published Work

 Whatever the outcome of the November (‘24) election, history will likely fail to record the political aspirations of two remarkable Minnesota candidates who sought to make a difference on the national stage.
 It’s partly because these contenders were at a loss to articulate their respective platforms or party allegiances.
 That’s because they are dogs.

-White Bear Press (MN) Oct.
-9, 2024
+White Bear Press (MN)

 The $59 Million Question

-Was the Vermont Treasurer’s Office doing enough to find people and businesses who didn’t know they had money coming to them?
+Is the Vermont Treasurer’s Office doing enough to find people and businesses who didn’t know they had money coming to them?
 On the State’s Unclaimed Property list were many familiar names (companies, government agencies) it wouldn’t be hard at all to contact.
-Why then didn’t they?
+Why didn’t they?
 The answer made some sense, in a way.
 (Seven Days)

 The Refueling of Plainfield, Vermont

 As a spate of new businesses brought change to this small, community-spirited Vermont town, anti-competition maneuvers by convenience store chain own and gasoline wholesaler-retailed Skip Vallee raised local ire.
 His actions also spotlighted Vallee’s legal battles with Sen. Bernie Sanders over gasoline price-fixing in another part of the state.
 Vallee also served as former President G.W.
 Bush’s ambassador to Slovakia and was active in national Republican Party affairs.
 This is a reprinted series of articles combined from The (Montpelier, VT) Bridge.
-Photo Credit Freyne Land, Seven Days Blog
+Photo Credit: Freyne Land, Seven Days Blog

 TV’s “The Voice” Finalist Nicole Nelson and Partner: A Profile